 Venue: Collage Artspace2, London N22 6UJ

-Composer, musician and artistic director of StrongBack Productions, Dominique will draw on her experience researching archive materials held at the GPI.
-The workshop will provide a brief introduction into what an arts residency offers, how archive collections create windows into sections of our communities and an insight to her artistic engagement with the documents she unearthed during her residency in 2024.
-Dominique will also share how growing up in Trinidad shaped her creative development.
+Composer, musician and artistic director of StrongBack Productions, Dominique drew on her experience researching archive materials held at the GPI.
+The workshop provided a brief introduction into what an arts residency offers, how archive collections create windows into sections of our communities and an insight to her artistic engagement with the documents she unearthed during her residency in 2024.
+Dominique also shared how growing up in Trinidad shaped her creative development.

-Workshop participants will be involved in mapping routes towards transformation through arts and culture.
+Workshop participants were involved in mapping routes towards transformation through arts and culture.
 Asking what does transformation look like?
 How can it be achieved?
 What are the barriers and how can these be overcome?
-The route map will aim to create a manifesto for transformation.
+The route map aimed to create a manifesto for transformation.

 Dominique Le Gendre, composer, artistic director of StrongBack Productions.